All Episodes

 And then what?

-Bunker buster missile blows up a nuclear site.
+Bunker Buster missile blows up a nuclear site.

-Negotiates a ceasefire.
+No escalation, negotiates a ceasefire.

 Both sides basically break the ceasefire or start to position themselves to break the ceasefire.